 Autumn in Paris

 Anyway, for the main entrée we made Steak Au Poivre and Roasted potatoes with Espelette and Thyme.
 I loved the potatoes and the brandy sauce we added on top of the steak.
 This is a complete savory meal.
 We also made Braised leaks but considering this class was bigger due to it being “Date Night, ” we each got a small leak to taste when they were finished cooking.
+That’s why you only see 1 leak alone in the photo below.

 Here’s another recipe I found on Tasty via my Facebook subscription to the page.
 Recipe HERE!
 I have been trying to use more carb alternative foods because my body has an extremely difficult time processing carbohydrates (slow metabolism, boo!).
 This is my second time using cauliflower as a substitute.
 My first time was pizza crust (delish by the way!).
 I am constantly impressed by all the things we can do with cauliflower.
 This is a great snack to make instead of tater tots! 😉